stm32mpu-oem/meta-st-stm32mp/recipes-bsp/trusted-firmware-a/tf-a-stm32mp/stm32mp1common/README.HOW_TO.txt

     $> tar xf ##BP##-##PR##.tar.xz
     $> cd ##BP##
     $> for p in `ls -1 ../*.patch`; do patch -p1 < $p; done

-For ddr configuration, you need to install the firmware on source code if it's present.
-    $> test -f ../tf-a-st-ddr.tar.gz && tar xf ../tf-a-st-ddr.tar.gz

 You can now move to section 5 [Compile TF-A source code].